nathan-hess/docker-slurm/README.md

 To use the images in this repository, ensure that you have first completed the following steps:
 - Installed [Docker Desktop](https://docs.docker.com/desktop/)
 - Installed [Visual Studio Code](https://code.visualstudio.com/docs/setup/setup-overview) (VS Code)
-  - Within VS Code, install the [Docker](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-docker) and [Remote - Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) extensions
+  - Within VS Code, install the [Docker](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-docker) and [Dev Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) extensions
 - If you want to build images locally or customize the images, also [clone this repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) to your local system

 Note that the instructions in this section were developed and tested on devices running Windows 10 and Ubuntu 20.04 as root.
 Issues can sometimes be encountered if using Docker on Linux systems in [rootless mode](https://docs.docker.com/engine/security/rootless/); in these cases it is advised to either use one of the [`root` images](#docker-hub-repository-httpshubdockercomrnathanhessslurm) or run Docker as root.